Are you prepared to reach your career goals in 2023? Perfect!

 Once you share your goals with others, they will become more accurate.

 - Write down your goals.

 - Tell others about your goals.

-- Once you’ve told others about your goals, you will be made more committed and accountable to them.
+- Once you’ve told others about your goals, you will be more committed and accountable.

 Set yourself regular reminders via an app or a calendar to keep you accountable, motivated, and on track.

 Do you know what steps you’ll take to start the process?

 - Write out a plan or a to-do list to help you get closer to achieving your goals.